Shockingly, most travelers do not protect themselves or their families with travel insurance!

-Should your employees buy travel insurance?
+Should your travelers buy travel insurance?

 If they can’t afford travel insurance – they probably can’t afford to travel.
 It can cost upwards of $50,000-300,000 for a life-saving emergency evacuation.
 On average, 70% of all international travelers are at risk because they travel ‘believing’ their company health insurance has them covered abroad, and often it does not.